simonpoole/preset-utils/README.md

 A couple of utils for processing JOSM format presets for OSM editors and related stuff.

+The repo further contains all vespucci preset xlmns files and a copy of the JOSM one.

 ## Preset2Pot

 Generates a [gettext](https://www.gnu.org/software/gettext/) format translation template file from the preset file.